thuongtuandang/transformer_from_scratch_with_pytorch/README.md

 ```
 python experiments.py
 ```
-You can switch to your own data by coping your data file to the `data` folder and update the `DATA_PATH` variable in the `experiments.py` file.
+You can switch to your own data by coping your data file to the `data` folder and update the `train_data_path` and 'test_data_path' variables in the `experiments.py` file.
 ```
+train_data_path = "path/to/your/train/data/file"
-DATA_PATH = "path/to/your/data/file"
+test_data_path = "path/to/your/test/data/file"
 ```
 You also can change the `learning rate` and the `number of iterations` with this command:
 ```